Looking Out, Looking In: Exploring the Self-Portrait

 William Dargie’s iconic image of Albert Namatjira has become the most identifiable image of the artist, and Ben Quilty and Vincent Namatjira have each been inspired to incorporate this original into their versions.
 Ben Quilty’s painting Albert 2004 features two identifiable Australian identities placed together, Namatjira, the pioneer of contemporary Indigenous Australian art, and the…

-Beacons of hope: 5 indigenous voices in APT9
+Beacons of hope: 5 indigenous voices

-‘The 9th Asia Pacific Triennial of Contemporary Art’ (APT9) features a diversity of indigenous voices — the largest contingent in the Triennial’s history — who share a common experience of dislocation through European settler occupation.
+‘The 9th Asia Pacific Triennial of Contemporary Art’ (APT9) featured a diversity of indigenous voices — the largest contingent in the Triennial’s history — who share a common experience of dislocation through European settler occupation.
 Brisbane-based Indigenous artist Ryan Presley looks at how the practices of five of these artists engage with the legacy of…

 Albert Namatjira’s legacy celebrated